Summerville hosts forum for foster care awareness

 To help spread this awareness, they are speaking with communities around South Carolina

-This afternoon she told News 2 how she first began fostering kids in need.

 “It just came to me that I wanted to be a foster parent and I thought I’d be good at fostering newborns.
 Two weeks later there was a baby in my home.
-I believe it was meant to be, ” says Folson.
+I believe it was meant to be,” she said.

 Over the course of 20 years, Cheryl went on to provide 20 children with homes.